What is a partition?

 - Partition Application (See Exhibits 7A-7M)

 - On June 10, 2016, PBGC issued its decision on the Road Carriers Local – 707 Pension Fund application for a partition under the Multiemployer Pension Reform Act of 2014.
 The plan’s application was denied because it failed to meet the legal requirement that the plan would remain solvent following a partition.
-The letter notifying the plan about PBGC’s decision can be viewed here.
+View the notification letter.